NORDAM embraces the servant-leadership management philosophy, emphasizing these principles:

 Siegfried is certified by the Federal Aviation Administration as a helicopter pilot.
 He attended the University of Notre Dame in Indiana, where he earned a bachelor’s degree in business administration.

-Bailey J. Siegfried is vice president of culture, communication, HR, for NORDAM, as well as chair of the firm's Culture and Diversity, Equity and Inclusion councils.
-He serves on multiple international NORDAM boards.
+Bailey J. Siegfried is vice president of culture, communication and human resources for NORDAM, as well as chair of its culture and diversity, equity and inclusion councils.

-In his primary role, Siegfried oversees all essential services functions, including safety, environmental health, ethics and compliance, global-trade compliance, security, talent attraction and leadership development.
-He directs corporate branding, as well as internal and external communication, including community, government and media relations.
-As executive leader for the company’s Office of Corporate Responsibility, he drives next-level results in environmental sustainability, stakeholder and community engagement, and educational outreach for area students, teachers and schools.
+In his primary role, Siegfried oversees safety and environmental health; ethics, compliance, and global trade compliance; and security, talent attraction and leadership development.
+He directs corporate branding as well as internal and external communications.
+He is the executive leader for environmental sustainability, stakeholder and community engagement, and educational outreach for area students, teachers and schools.

-Siegfried began his career in the risk management industry, working for Arthur J. Gallagher, and maintains licensing as a property and casualty risk-management insurance agent.
-He holds bachelor’s and master’s degrees in business from the University of Notre Dame in Indiana, and serves on the advisory council for the university’s Mendoza College of Business.
+Siegfried began his career in the risk-management industry, working for Arthur J. Gallagher.
+He holds bachelor’s and master’s degrees in business from the University of Notre Dame in Indiana, and he serves on the advisory council for the university’s Mendoza College of Business.

 Albert J. Givray joined NORDAM in 2012 as general counsel, with expertise spanning aviation-industry programs and strategic alliances, acquisitions and divestitures, licensing, finance, and intellectual property.